misspent/Darkened-Stylus-Themes/README.md

 <h3 align="center">⌛ Extra Information</h3>

 - You can disable the other 2 sections to make the results and comment section look "normal"
+- I have YouTube Premium, so I have no idea what it would look like without YouTube Premium.

 <h3 align="center">⌨ Variables</h3>